Feel free to contact me about potential student projects

 Surrogacy and connectivity in systematic conservation planning

-- Kaye Currey, MEnv current, Management approaches to urban flying-fox camps
+- Kaye Currey, MEnv 2017, Management approaches to urban flying-fox camps

 - Rebecca Sutherland, MEnv 2016, Remote estimation of bat box occupancy